burrittresearch/burritt-research/README.md

 Stocks • Options • Cryptocurrency • Commodities • Economics • Interest Rates • Personal Finance

+## CLIENT TESTIMONIALS

+*I've worked with many financial writers and I couldn't be more honest when I say that Wayne's a true pro...His analysis is always well researched and easy to understand.
+If you're looking for someone to build a financial franchise around, Wayne's your man.*

+Joe Schriefer<br>
+Publisher, Agora Financial

+*Wayne is undoubtedly one of the top financial writers in the market today.
+His ability to analyze a variety of industries and markets, and to convey his findings in a clear, succinct and entertaining manner, is simply unsurpassed.*

+Brien F. Lundin<br>
+CEO, The New Orleans Investment Conference

+*Wayne Burritt's sharp yet accessible commentary has brought RealMoney's readers numerous solid investing ideas.
+His conscientious follow-up and teaching approach have helped them continue to develop as investors.
+And as an editor, I've enjoyed working with someone who cares so much about his readership.*

+Gretchen Lembach<br>
+Managing Editor, TheStreet.com

+*What really sets Wayne’s analysis apart is that he knows how to communicate his findings clearly and helpfully, with proper emphasis on the details that really matter.
+I’ll take one of Wayne’s reports over the mind-numbing data dumps that are all too common on Wall Street any day.*

+Sean Brodrick<br>
+Weiss Research

 # Wayne Burritt, CEO

 <img src="wayne-burritt-pic.jpg"><br>
 *BRI is led by company founder Wayne Burritt,* <br>
 *who personally handles all writing, strategy, and client engagement.*

 ## Resume